The Tui is one of many beautiful New Zealand endemics we can see on this tour. Photo: Gavin Bieber

 Day 1: The main tour begins at 5 p.m. with an onboard meeting and dinner shortly before the ship leaves Melbourne Harbour.

 Day 5: We’re scheduled to dock mid-morning, allowing us to disembark for a half day of birding near Auckland.
 We plan a short drive north to the coast near Muriwai, where an impressive colony of Australasian Gannets will be on display against a scenic backdrop of seaside bluffs, sand beaches, and coastal heath.
 A short boardwalk to a viewing platform allows visitors excellent views of these smart-looking birds, and - given the timing of our visit - there should be a lot of chicks on display as well.
 The coast here should support a few other species of interest such as Variable Oystercatcher, White-fronted Tern, and perhaps the large and colourful Tui - one of two species of Honeyeater native to New Zealand.
 Along the roadsides we’ll also experience a wealth of non-native species that now dominate much of the open landscapes of the country.
 We should see Eurasian Skylark, Song Thrush, Eurasian Blackbird, Chaffinch, European Greenfinch, European Goldfinch, and Yellowhammer in the hedgerows.
 We might also see wide-ranging Australasian birds such as Swamp Harrier, Masked Lapwing, Welcome Swallow, Australian Magpie, Sacred Kingfisher, and Purple Swamphen.
 Some native songbirds are possible, too, and we’ll keep an eye out for our first Grey Gerygones and New Zealand Fantails.
-On the way back to Auckland, we’ll stop at a few wetlands where we hope to encounter some of the country’s endemic waterbirds, such as Brown Teal, Paradise Shelduck, New Zealand Scaup, and New Zealand Grebe.
+On the way back to Auckland, we’ll stop at a few wader spots in search of the scarce New Zealand Dotterel, Double-banded Plover and perhaps even the iconic Wrybill.
 As the day draws to a close, we’ll board our ship in time for dinner.
 Night aboard the ship.

-Day 6: We’ll dock at the harbour near Tauranga in the early morning and will soon be away on our minibus bound for the Whirinaki Te Pua-a-t?ne Conservation Park.
+Day 6: We’ll dock at the harbour near Tauranga in the early morning and will soon be away on our minibus bound for the Whirinaki Conservation Park.
 Although the drive is long, it’s scenic, and the birding rewards once we’ve reached the forest make the trip well worth it.
 This protected area encompasses tracts of ancient Podocarpus totara trees and is widely considered one of the largest and most ecologically important forest reserves in the country.
-We’ll spend much of the day exploring some of the many trails through the reserve on the lookout for the scarce Yellow-crowned Parakeet, garrulous Kaka, North Island Robin, Tomtit, Shining Bronze and Long-tailed Cuckoos, and the diminutive Rifleman.
-Some of the birds that have been reintroduced to Tiritiri Matangi Island are still extant in the preserve as well, and we should encounter New Zealand Bellbirds, Whitehead, Grey Gerygone, Tui, and perhaps even Kokako here as well.
-The drive to and from the forest will certainly have birding possibilities, and we’ll keep a sharp eye out for New Zealand Falcon - always a tough bird to encounter throughout the country - as we drive back in the late afternoon to Tauranga to board the ship.
+We’ll spend much of the day exploring some of the many trails through the reserve on the lookout for the scarce Yellow-crowned Parakeet, garrulous Kaka, North Island Robin, Tomtit, Tui, Shining Bronze and Long-tailed Cuckoos, and the diminutive Rifleman.
+Some of the birds that have been reintroduced to Tiritiri Matangi Island are still existing in the preserve as well, and we may encounter New Zealand Bellbirds, Whitehead, and Grey Gerygone here as well.
+The drive to and from the forest will certainly have birding possibilities, including wetlands harbouring the local New Zealand Grebe and handsome New Zealand Scaup and we’ll keep a sharp eye out for New Zealand Falcon - always a tough bird to encounter throughout the country - as we drive back in the late afternoon to Tauranga to board the ship.
 Night aboard the ship.

 Day 7: We’ll be at sea today, this time travelling down the length of the coast of New Zealand’s North Island.
 The waters east of New Zealand are rich in seabirds, even only a short distance from shore, and this could be a busy day of seabirding or a chance to relax after our day on land.
-Depending on how far offshore our transit takes us, species possible today include Australasian Gannet, Salvin’s and Campbell Albatrosses, Northern Giant Petrel, Fluttering and Sooty Shearwaters, Fairy Prion, White-faced Storm-Petrel (a different cryptic species from the Australian birds), Parkinson’s Petrel, and perhaps the challenging-to-identify Pycroft’s Petrel among the very similar Cook’s Petrels.
+Depending on how far offshore our transit takes us, species possible today include Australasian Gannet, Salvin’s, Buller’s, Royal, and Campbell Albatrosses, Northern Giant Petrel, Fluttering, Little, Buller’s and Sooty Shearwaters, Fairy Prion, White-faced Storm-Petrel (a different cryptic species from the Australian birds), Parkinson’s Petrel, and perhaps the challenging-to-identify Pycroft’s Petrel among the very similar Cook’s Petrels.
 Night aboard the ship.

 Day 8: We’ll berth in Wellington, the capital city of New Zealand, which sits near Cook Strait, nestled in a dramatic landscape of forested peninsulas, seaside cliffs, and the sandy beaches of the Kapiti Coast.
 We’ll disembark and meet our driver, who will take us to the nearby Zealandia Ecosanctuary.
 This 225-hectare, fully fenced preserve serves as a testament to the perseverance of the country’s conservation community.
 New Zealand stands apart from the rest of the world in its proactive and intense efforts to save its remaining endemic species, remove introduced predators and plants, and restore as many of the historic ecosystems as possible.
-This park is the world’s first fully fenced urban sanctuary, with many endangered species being reintroduced or protected inside the predator-proof fencing.
+This park is the world’s first fully-fenced urban sanctuary, with many endangered species being reintroduced or protected inside the predator-proof fencing.
 The managers of the park claim to have a 500-year plan to restore the region to as close to its pre-human state as possible.
 Admittedly this makes the area feel a bit like a giant zoo exhibit, but the wildlife contained within are safe from the ravages of cats and possums.
 The populations of several bird species here have increased dramatically, leading to a corresponding increase in sightings around greater Wellington.
-We should locate North Island Saddleback, Stitchbird, and perhaps even Takahe - on a mainland site rather than the more isolated Tiritiri.
+We should locate Brown Teal, North Island Saddleback, Stitchbird, Kaka, Red-crowned Parakeet and perhaps even Takahe.
 We might even spot a Tuatara (a very ancient lizard relative that is endemic to New Zealand) or huge cricket-like Weta, as we walk on the park’s trails.
 We’ll likely spend the entire morning here, stopping for lunch in Wellington.
 For those who wish it, some free time will be available in the afternoon to explore the city.
 Night aboard the ship.

-Day 11: We’ll be cruising in the amazingly beautiful Fiordland National Park.
+Day 11: Today we’ll be cruising in the amazingly beautiful Fiordland National Park.
 New Zealand’s largest national park was formed millennia ago by massive glacial flows that carved deep fiords into the coast of South Island.
 At the heart of the park lies the deep-water Milford Sound.
 The sound cuts through the Southern Alps, and the shores are lined by towering cliffs that soar nearly a mile above the surface.
 Rainforest clings to the cliffs, and dozens of graceful waterfalls cascade into the ocean.
-The day will be filled with incredible scenery, but we will (of course) keep a watchful eye on the waters for seabirds as well.
-The endangered Fiordland Penguin is a distinct possibility here, as are Sooty Shearwaters and White-capped (aka Auckland Shy) Albatross, and with some luck we might spot a Southern Giant Petrel or dapper Cape (aka Pintado) Petrel.
+The day will be filled with incredible scenery, but we will, of course, keep a watchful eye on the waters for seabirds as well.
+The endangered Fiordland Penguin is a distinct possibility here, though it will take sharp eyes to pick them up in the water, and with some luck we might spot a Southern Giant Petrel or dapper Cape (aka Pintado) Petrel.
 Bottlenose Dolphin and loafing New Zealand Fur Seals should be regular sights throughout the day, all set against one of the most scenic backdrops imaginable.
 Night aboard the ship.

 Day 14: We’ll arrive back in the port of Melbourne during the night and will disembark the ship early in the morning.
 Those opting to take our post-cruise extension, which explores the wilds of Tasmania, will transfer to the airport for a mid-morning flight to Hobart, Tasmania.
 Those participants ending their trip at this point will be shuttled to the airport or into Melbourne.